openshift/openshift-azure/docs/testing.md

 To run these tests you will need to have OpenShift cluster running.

-_Note: To have a OpenShift cluster running refer to the following [documentation](../README.md).
-To create a cluster use `make create` at the root of this repository with the prerequisites from the documentation above._
+_Note: To create a cluster use `make create` at the root of this repository with the prerequisites from the following [documentation](../README#prerequisites)._

 The running cluster that you are trying to test **must** have the required files and environment variables described in [e2e requirements](e2e/requirements.md).